Geoffrey Lawrence, 1st Baron Oaksey: Nuremberg trials

-In retirement, Lawrence dedicated himself to his farm, judging several county agricultural shows.

-Lawrence died on 28 August 1971 in Oaksey, Wiltshire, England.

 Personal life

 Lawrence married Marjorie Frances Alice (1898–1984) on 22 December 1921.
 She served in the ATS in the Second World War, gaining the OBE, and became a magistrate after the war.
 They had a country estate at Oaksey in Wiltshire, where Lawrence bred championship Guernsey cattle.
 They had three daughters and a son.
 Their son John was a well known amateur jockey and horse racing journalist; he too only used the title Lord Oaksey.